MissSuperUser/RetroStatusBar/README.md

 Next, Change the items order by making it so that the clock is next to the system icons

 Then, Change system icons color to 33B5E5 to make the clock colored

+I also recommend enabling ticker text with custom colors for the good old notification ticker!
 # How to build
 Use Apktool to build it, then sign and align the APK build. dunno how else to explain
 # Status bar Preview